 - Assistant Director of Residence Life for Staff & FYE

 The Assistant Director is responsible for a majority of the staff in the department.
-S/he directly supervises the full-time Residence Directors, part-time Graduate Residence Directors, and indirectly supervises the Resident Assistants and Mentors.
-The Director oversees the coordination of the recruitment, selection, training and evaluation of all of the RD staff.
+S/he directly supervises the full-time Area Coordinators and Residence Directors, part-time Graduate Residence Directors, and indirectly supervises the Resident Assistants.
+The Assistant Director oversees the coordination of the recruitment, selection, training and evaluation of all of the Professional live- staff.
 In addition, the Assistant Director coordinates the First Year Experience (FYE) program and is responsible for FYE staff training and development, large-scale program planning, and the Residential Fellows program.

 - Area Coordinator

 The Area Coordinator lives in the halls and is the primary person responsible for managing a large residential area/quad.
-The 3 ACs are supervised by the Assistant Director of Residence Life.
+The 3 ACs are supervised by the Assistant Director of Residence Life for Staff and FYE.
 The ACs directly supervise the GA in their area as well as the student staff of RAs.
 The ACs coordinator many of the activities within the Department of Residence Life.
 The ACs are involved with building community, programming, housing, student conduct, maintenance requests, etc. in their assigned residence hall area.